HiagoACS/ListContacts/README.md

 ✅ Create new contacts
 ✅ List all contacts
 ✅ Edit an existing contact
+✅ Delete a contact by ID
+✅ Confirm before deleting all contacts
 ✅ CSV Export and Import
-✅ Delete a contact
 ✅ Prevent duplicate contacts (by phone number or email)
-✅ Confirm deletion before clear the database
 ✅ Automatically saves contacts in an SQLite database
-✅ Basic input validation
+✅ Input validation and proper error messages
-✅ Logs important actions (e.g., contact creation, deletion) to a text file
+✅ Logs important actions (creation, update, deletion, import/export, etc.) to a text file
+✅ Separation of concerns using **Repository**, **Service**, and **Manager** layers
+✅ Interface abstraction with `IContactRepository`

 ---

-## ✅ Current Data Storage
+## ✅ Data Storage

-- All contacts are now stored in a local SQLite database (`contacts.db`), created automatically at runtime.
+- All contacts are stored in a local SQLite database (`contacts.db`) automatically created at runtime.
-- The application uses the `Microsoft.Data.Sqlite` package for database operations.
+- Uses the `Microsoft.Data.Sqlite` package for database operations.
+- Contact table fields:
+  - `Id` (auto-increment)
+  - `Name`
+  - `Phone` (unique)
+  - `Email` (unique)

 ---

-## 🚫 Temporarily Removed Features

-- Search for a contact by name or ID
-(These will be re-implemented later, adapted to work directly with the SQLite database.)
+## 📤 CSV Support

+- **Export:** Writes all contacts to `contacts.csv` in the root directory.
+- **Import:** Reads contacts from a CSV file and skips duplicates based on phone/email.

 ---

+## 🧱 Architecture Overview

+Program.cs (Entry Point)
+│
+├── ContactManager.cs --> Handles all user interface and console logic
+│
+├── Services/
+│ └── ContactService.cs --> Business logic (validations, conflict checks)
+│
+├── Repositories/
+│ └── ContactRepository.cs --> SQLite operations
+│
+├── Interfaces/
+│ └── IContactRepository.cs --> Defines repository contract
+│
+├── Models/
+│ └── Contact.cs --> Contact entity
+│
+└── Logger.cs --> Logs messages to log.txt

+---

 ## 🛠️ How to Run

 1. Clone the repository
-2. Open the solution in Visual Studio
+2. Open the solution in **Visual Studio**
-3. Make sure the `Microsoft.Data.Sqlite` NuGet package is installed
+3. Ensure the NuGet package `Microsoft.Data.Sqlite` is installed
 4. Build and run the application
+5. Follow the menu in the console

 ---

+## 🚫 Temporarily Removed Features

+- Search by name or ID (now partially supported by ID)

+---

 ## 📝 Future Improvements

-- Implement unit tests
+- Unit tests
-- Implement pagination or filtering for large datasets
-- Improve error handling
-- Add DateCreated field for each contact
+- UI with WinForms or WPF (optional)

 ---

 ## 📅 Project Status

-The project is in an educational / learning phase, focusing on clean code structure, basic CRUD operations, and working with a database.
+The project is in an **educational/learning** stage, focused on best practices in architecture, data access patterns, and clean code principles.

 ---

 ## 📣 Contributions

-This project is for learning purposes only.
-Feel free to fork or suggest improvements.
+This project is for learning purposes, but suggestions and pull requests are welcome!